bryzgaloff/airflow-clickhouse-plugin/README.md

 `pip install -U airflow-clickhouse-plugin`

 Requires `apache-airflow` and `clickhouse-driver`.
 Primarily supports Airflow
-    1.10.6 since it is the latest version
-    [supported by Google Cloud Composer][cloud-composer-versions]: later
-    versions are expected to work properly but may be not fully tested.
+	2.0.1.
+Later versions are expected to work properly but may be not fully tested.
+Use plugin versions below 0.6.0 to preserve compatibility with Airflow 1.10.6 (this version has long-term
+	[support on Google Cloud Composer][cloud-composer-versions]).

 # Usage